 We kept a log of her blood sugar levels in the months prior to and during the trial.
 In this chart, the pre-trial numbers are in orange and the One Ingredient numbers are in green.
 In just one month, her blood sugar levels dropped so much that she had to begin reducing her dependence on insulin.

 But perhaps most notable was her hemoglobin A1c scores.
 This is a blood test that measures the control of diabetes over the long-term (~3 months).
-After trying this diet for just one of those three months, her score was 6.3 - anything under 6.4 is not even considered diabetic.
+After trying this diet for just one of those three months, her score was 6.3 – so low that it’s nearly pre-diabetic levels.

 In addition, without any changes to physical activity, she began losing about one pound per week and steadily moving towards her ideal weight.